Table Of Contents

 Quick-but-Critical Definitions

 Bear and bull markets apply to all forms of financial trading.
 The crypto market is young and developing and is giving new meaning to bear and bull markets as every phenomenon related to crypto is supercharged.
-The highs are higher and, as we can see from the current bear market, the lows are lower.
+The highs are higher, and, as we have seen from recent bear markets like the crypto winter of 2023, the lows are lower.

-Bear Market: This is defined as a prolonged drop in asset prices, leading to your portfolio decreasing in value.
+Bear Market: As we've said, this scenario is defined as a prolonged drop in asset prices, leading to your portfolio decreasing in value.
 In a bear market, asset supply is generally greater than demand because – and you see from where the name comes – the “bears” begin to sell losing assets before further price drops.

 Crypto Strategies for Bear Market